pedro-profile/pedro-profile/README.md

 <br>I am only interested in 100% Fully Remote Work.
 That I can do anywhere in the world I am located.

-I am currently on the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
+I am currently in the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
 <br>The URL is going to be <a href="#"> here </a> once ready.

 This way, if there is interest on my skills, and you wish to hire my services, you can judge my knowledge level.